 (GP) This course examines the complex relationship between communication and culture including major domains such as recognition of cross-cultural dynamics, broadening of cultural experiences, cultural sensitizing, and skill building for effective communication with people of diverse cultures as well as a variety of sub-cultural groups in the United States.
-Attention is also given to the formation of one1's worldview.
+Attention is also given to the formation of one's worldview.
+This course fulfills the Communications general education core requirement.